PERSON-CENTERED | MEDICALLY NECESSARY

 Utilization Management (UM)

 We have a team of Master’s level licensed clinicians, called UM Care Managers, who review Treatment Authorization Requests (TARs) for medical necessity.
-In most cases, this is done prior to the provider delivering a service to an enrollee.
+In most cases, this is done prior to the provider delivering a service to an member.
 During the review process our UM Care Managers follow guidelines set forth by state governing agencies and Trillium.

 Resources our Care Managers use include: